bytescout/pdf-co-api-samples/Add Text And Images To PDF/Python/Add Images to Existing PDF/README.md

-## How to add text and images to PDF in Python using PDF.co Web API

-### Learning is essential in computer world and the tutorial below will demonstrate how to add text and images to PDF in Python

-Add text and images to PDF is simple to apply in Python if you use these source codes below.
-PDF.co Web API can add text and images to PDF.
-It can be applied from Python.
-PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
-Can also generate barcodes and read barcodes from images, scans and pdf.
+## How to add text and images to PDF in Python with PDF.co Web API PDF.co Web API: the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
+Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.

-Want to quickly learn?
-This fast application programming interfaces of PDF.co Web API for Python plus the guidelines and the code below will help you quickly learn how to add text and images to PDF.
-Follow the instructions from scratch to work and copy the Python code.
-This basic programming language sample code for Python will do the whole work for you to add text and images to PDF.

-Trial version of PDF.co Web API is available for free.
-Source code samples are included to help you with your Python app.

 ## REQUEST FREE TECH SUPPORT